Xacfran/antimicrobial_peptides_chiroptera/README.md

 grep -Fwf filtered.ampir.bats.all.other.amps.headers.txt bats_curated_proteins.tsv > all_other_amps_functional_annotation.tsv
 ```

-I also got a list of AMP names from the APD3 database to compare with my results.
+I also got a list of AMP names from the APD3 database to manually check and confirm for the presence of cryptic AMPs in my results.

 ```bash
 grep ">0" apd_and_vertebrates_AMPs.fasta | sed "s/|/\t/g ; s/(/\t/g; s/,/\t/g" | awk '{print $2}' | sort | uniq > list_of_APD3_amps_names.txt
 ```

-Finally, I got rid of proteins that were not AMPs and counted predicted AMP families per species with the code below and saved it in the `interpro_results.tsv` file.
+Using `list_of_APD3_amps_names.txt`, I got rid of proteins that were not AMPs and counted predicted AMP families per species with the code below and saved it in the `interpro_results.tsv` file.

 ```bash
 for bat in $(cat bat_list_amps.txt)